Yarinzaroog/IOT_SMART_HOME/README.md

 ---

-## 🔍 **Project Overview**

-ShopGuard is a smart IoT-based system designed to monitor and optimize environmental conditions inside physical retail stores.
-Its goal is to create a safer, healthier, and more enjoyable shopping experience for both customers and staff.

----

 ## 🔍 Overview

 By collecting real-time data from various environmental sensors, ShopGuard empowers store managers with actionable insights and automated controls to maintain ideal conditions.
 Whether it's air quality, temperature, noise levels, or crowd density – the system keeps the shopping environment comfortable, efficient, and aligned with customer expectations.